 Could the parties to a lease claim that Russia's military aggression against Ukraine is a force majeure event, which excuses the parties from performing the lease obligations?

 Yes.
 The International Chamber of Commerce in Ukraine (ICCU) has already recognized Russia's military aggression against Ukraine as a force majeure event.
 The ICCU posted a general statement dated 28 February 2022 on its official website ("ICCU Statement") calling the circumstances caused by the military aggression of the Russian Federation against Ukraine, which led to the imposition of martial law, as "extraordinary, unavoidable and objective circumstances for business entities and/or individuals."

 Nevertheless, the enforcement of force majeure provisions is not automatic.
+The general rule is that the force majeure event relieves the affected party from the liability for non-performance, rather than from performing the obligation per se.
 The affected party would be required to approach and notify the other party of the force majeure event, and prove that performance of relevant contractual obligations was affected by such force majeure event.
 As a practical matter, the vast majority of leases require submission of an individual force majeure certificate.
 Furthermore, the ICCU Rules on Certifying Force Majeure Circumstances provide for the issuance of force majeure certificates, where each such certificate is issued based on a request of a particular business entity and in relation to a particular contract.

 To the extent feasible, we recommend applying to the ICCU to obtain such individual force majeure certificate, which would confirm that a party is unable to perform under the lease due to Russia's military aggression against Ukraine.
 If this is not feasible, however, you may consider relying on the ICCU Statement when commencing the discussions regarding the force majeure.

 If the tenant cannot use its leased premises due to Russia's military aggression against Ukraine, does it have to continue paying rent?

 A tenant may not have to continue to pay, but this depends on the terms of the lease and the discussions with the landlord.
 Some leases may contain a rent suspension clause, entitling the tenant to cease the payment of rent if the premises are damaged, destroyed or inaccessible due to various reasons.

 Statutory remedies are also available.
 Under Article 762 (6) of the Civil Code of Ukraine, a tenant is relieved of its obligation to pay rent for the period during which the tenant could not use the leased property, where this is due to circumstances for which the tenant is not responsible.

 A tenant is also allowed to request a rent reduction if the leased property cannot be used in full due to circumstances for which the tenant is not responsible.